KUKI (AM)

-KUKI (1400 AM) is a radio station broadcasting a classic hits music format.
-Licensed to serve Ukiah, California, United States, the station serves the Fort Bragg-Ukiah area.
-The station is currently owned by Bicoastal Media Licenses, LLC.
+KUKI (1400 AM) was a radio station broadcasting a classic hits music format.
+Licensed to Ukiah, California, United States, the station served the Fort Bragg-Ukiah area.
+The station was owned by Bicoastal Media Licenses, LLC.

+KUKI, along with KDAC in Fort Bragg, went silent for financial reasons in September 2025.
+The Federal Communications Commission cancelled the KUKI license on September 23, 2026.